1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 Factory Interface: LocalCacheFactory is the interface defining the method for creating instances of BoundedLocalCache.
 It abstracts the process of object creation.

 Concrete Factory: MethodHandleBasedFactory is a concrete implementation of the LocalCacheFactory interface.
 It provides the actual implementation for creating instances of BoundedLocalCache.

+Product interface: LocalCache.
+The interface implemented by the concrete class.

-Product: BoundedLocalCache is the product class being created by the factory.
+Concrete Product: BoundedLocalCache is the product class being created by the factory.
 It represents the objects that the factory produces.

 2. Describe the collaboration between the roles as found in the source code.
 For example,